Skip to content

 • Search — Full-text search across name and description

-• New Prompt — Create prompts with scope, persona assignment, and enabled/disabled state
+• New Prompt — Create prompts with scope, persona assignment, tags, and enabled/disabled state

 • Sortable table — Name, scope badge, description, owner, category, and actions